andrea-calligaris/ff8-sounds-catalog/sound-information.md

 The ambience for the Balamb Garden deck (`2540`+`2555`) makes no sense when you visit it during the rebellion, because the Garden is not yet moving.
 Also the dude just enjoying the breeze, in that moment of the story, ahah.

 - `2321 missile_base`: except when inside the missile launchers room.

+- `145 castle_outside_layer1` and `146 castle_outside_layer2`: Castle:
+  - Outside of the Clock Tower (excluding the last fields to Ultimecia).
+  - The outside passageway leading to the Elevator Hall.
+  - Tiamat's location.

 ### Vehicles (including vehicles in the world map)